ademiguelri/P2_mqtt/README.md

-# P2 project
+# P2-mqtt project

-This project makes server/client connection between n thermostats and a docker with timescaledb.
+This project is a copy of the P2 project but instead of using OPC UA communication protocol, MQTT protocol is use for communication.

-The connection is made via OPC UA protocol where the server part is sending all information of the thermostats and sending to the client that inserts that into a timescaledb docker.
+To communicate via MQTT in this project you can use mosquitto or hivemq broker.

 Thermostats are simulated using a state machine, helped by python transitions package.